-The Head of Prep School is responsible for keeping a record of all sanctions imposed on pupils for incidents of serious misbehaviour.
+The Head of Prep School and the Well-being and Pastoral Leader are responsible for keeping a record of all sanctions imposed on pupils for incidents of serious misbehaviour.
 The detail recorded will include a summary of the offence and sanction, together with all paperwork relating to the incident.
 This log shall be monitored on an annual basis by the Headmaster, or as necessary.
+Reflection forms will be collated by the Well-bing and Pastoral Leader

 Where a child is struggling to manage their behaviour on a longer term basis, further investigation may be required into the triggers and symptoms of the behaviour.
 For example, a child may have an attachment disorder which impacts upon their ability to control their own behaviour.
-Support from external agencies e.g. Educational Psychology may be requested.
+Support from external agencies e.g.

+Educational Psychology may be requested.
 At this stage, a 'Behaviour Plan' may be put into place.
 When this happens, the scale of sanctions is suspended.
-The 'Behaviour Plan' is a formal document which is put together in consultation with staff, parents and the child.
+The 'Behaviour Plan/Chart' is a formal document which is put together in consultation with staff, parents and the child.
 It should include a detailed plan of action and targets which support the child in taking responsibility for their behaviour and also encourage positive behaviour.
 The plan is then shared with all members of staff who come into contact with the child.
 Behaviour Plans are monitored by the Head of Prep and Head of Learning Support.
 Where there are specific issues identified, training for staff working with the child will be sought and provided.

-13. Exclusion (temporary or permanent)
+14. Exclusion (temporary or permanent)

 The Headmaster may at his discretion require parents to remove or may suspend a pupil from the College if he considers that the pupil's attendance, progress or behaviour (including behaviour outside school) is seriously unsatisfactory and in the Headmaster's reasonable opinion the removal is in the College's best interests or those of the pupil.
-The Deputy Head(s) have the same authority in the absence of the Headmaster.

-14. Malicious allegations against staff
+15. Malicious allegations against staff